optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

    instance by using the `with_option` method.
 1. We can provide additional methods `with_stopping` and `with_convergence` that call `with_option` internally but provide two additional features:
-   1. They validate that the option is indeed a stopping/convergence criterion
+   1. They validate that the option is indeed a stopping/convergence criterion.
    1. They allow to omit the `convergence_` or `stopping_` at the beginning of the option name and can thus reduce repetition in the option names.
 1. As before, the user can pass a global set of options to `maximize` or `minimize`.
 We